sailfishos-patches/patchmanager/README.md

 ## Patch distribution using Patchmanager's Web Catalog

-Patchmanager supports installing patches from its web-catalog.
+Patchmanager supports installing patches from its Web Catalog.
-Patch developers can upload patches to https://coderus.openrepos.net/pm2 to enlist them for the web-catalog.
+Patch developers can upload patches to https://coderus.openrepos.net/pm2 to enlist them for the Web Catalog.
-When uploading a patch, the patch developer must not provide a `patch.json` file with metadata, but instead must fill the necessary fields on the webpage before uploading: The web-catalog will encode this metadata automatically and add it to the downloadable file.
+When uploading a patch, the patch developer must not provide a `patch.json` file with metadata, but instead must fill the necessary fields on the webpage before uploading: The Web Catalog will encode this metadata automatically and add it to the downloadable file.

-For more information about the requirements for using the web-catalog, see https://coderus.openrepos.net/pm2/usage/
+For more information about the requirements for using the Web Catalog, see https://coderus.openrepos.net/pm2/usage/

 ## Patch distribution at OpenRepos.net and other repositories

-Patches can be too complex for Patchmanager's web-catalog.
+Patches can be too complex for Patchmanager's Web Catalog.
 In this case the developer may package the patch as an RPM and upload it at https://openrepos.net or another user-accessible package repository.
 OpenRepos provides a [category "Patches"](https://openrepos.net/category/patches) and a [tag "Patch"](https://openrepos.net/tags/patch) for this, which both should be used.

 For RPM patches, the patch content should be installed in a directory `/usr/share/patchmanager/patches/<patch-name>/`; its [additional files](#additional-files) for this patch should also be placed there.